Download the course information (English PDF Version) HERE (opens in a new window)

-Considering a career in international cultural development?
-The School of Humanities and Communication Arts, in collaboration with the Australia-China Institute for Arts and Culture (ACIAC), is offering a stimulating and rigorous degree to meet the needs of cultural institutions, creative industries and government departments in their increasing international engagement.
-The program also has an efficient pathway for PhD, which prepares students for an academic career in cross-cultural studies.
+Thinking of boosting your career in international cultural development?
+The School of Humanities and Communication Arts, in collaboration with the Australia-China Institute for Arts and Culture (ACIAC), is offering a stimulating and rigorous course to meet the talent needs of cultural institutions, creative industries, transnational corporations, and government departments in their increasing international engagement.

 102543 Cultural Diplomacy and Soft Power

 800218 Researcher Development 1: Reading, Writing, and the Business of Research